Margaret6556/Caregivers-Meetup/README.md

 # Project-setup
- Exercise on seting up the project and saving on zip
+ A practice on setting up the project and saving it on zip file.